 cards) or even another insert track (18).
 Internal re-routing is a very powerful feature allowing you to create advanced Mixer setups with groups and subgroups of

-The Track labels can be Right-clicked (or press F2) to rename the track or recolor it.
+The Track labels can be Middle-clicked, or Right-click and select from the 'context menu > Rename / color' (or press F2) to rename the track or recolor it.
 Quick linking of channel/s: From the Channel window use the Channel selector to select the channel/s you want to route to

 the Mixer track, then select the desired destination Mixer track and click (Ctrl+L).
 There is also an option to sequentially link Channels to tracks starting

 from the selected track.
 (Shift+Ctrl+L).

 To reorder Mixer tracks select the Mixer track to move and press (Alt+Left or Right Arrow) OR place your mouse cursor over the

 track to be moved and (Shift+Mouse Wheel) .
 All linked internal and external audio sources will move with the track.

 NOTE: It is a good habit to name used Mixer tracks.
 This is particularly important for Multiple Output Plugins as it ensures FL Studio knows the Mixer tracks are in use.

 This can be important for PDC calculations, split-mixer track rendering and automatic track assignment.